galgaGames/playground.github.io/README.md

 https://galgagames.github.io/playground.github.io/

 # How to contribute
-Make a branch, do some code, commit the code, merge in into main.
+Make a branch, do some code, commit the code, merge in into master.
 Done!
 Easy!